nikolaygekht/SixSigmaInR/readme.md

 The source code is distributed under Apache 2.0 license (https://www.apache.org/licenses/LICENSE-2.0).

 The license covers the source code ONLY.
+It does not cover the book itself or its content.

 How to start: